Banat: Hungarian rule (11th–16th centuries)

-Ottoman administration (1552–1716)
+Ottoman rule (1552–1716)

 The Ottoman Empire took over the area and incorporated Banat in 1552.
 It was absorbed as an Ottoman eyalet (province) named the Eyalet of Temeşvar.
 The Banat region was mainly populated by Rascians (Serbs) in the west, and Vlachs (Romanians) in the east.
 Thus, in some historical sources, the region of Banat was referred to as Rascia, while in others as Wallachia.
-Numerous Ottoman Muslims settled in the area, living mostly in the cities and associated with trade and administration.
+Numerous Ottoman Muslims from the Balkans settled in the area, living mostly in the cities and associated with trade and administration.

 Not all of Banat fell immediately under Turkish rule.
 Eastern regions around Lugoj and Caransebeș came under the rule of Princes of Transylvania.
 In that area, a new banate was formed, known as the Banate of Lugoj and Caransebeș.

 In the spring of 1594, shortly after the beginning of the Austro-Turkish War (1593-1606), local Serbian Christians, in the Eyalet of Temeşvar, started an uprising against Turkish rule.
 The local Romanians also participated in this uprising.
 At first, rebels were successful.
 They took the city of Vršac and various other towns in Banat and started negotiations with Prince of Transylvania.
 One of the leaders of the uprising was local Serbian Orthodox Bishop Theodore.

 In the middle of the 17th century, the territory of Banate of Lugoj and Caransebeș finally fell under Turkish rule and was incorporated into Eyalet of Temeşvar.

 During Austro-Turkish War (1683–1699), local Serbian uprisings broke out in various parts of Eyalet of Temeşvar.
 Austrian armies and Serbian militia tried to drive out sultans army from the province, but Turks succeeded in holding the fort of Temesvár.
 In 1689, Serbian patriarch Arsenije III sided with Austrians.
 His jurisdiction (including the province) was officially recognized by the charters of emperor Leopold I in 1690, 1691 and 1695.
 Under the Treaty of Karlowitz (1699), northern parts of the Eyalet of Temeşvar were incorporated into the Habsburg monarchy, but the territory of Banat remained under Turkish rule.